ABHIRAM1234/abhiram1234.github.io/_posts/2025-07-25-hm-fashion-recommendations.md

 ## <a name="project-overview"></a>00.
 Project Overview

+**🏆 Silver Medal Achievement**: Top 2% performance in one of Kaggle's most competitive recommendation system competitions with 3,006 teams

 In the H&M Personalized Fashion Recommendations Kaggle competition, I set out to build a state-of-the-art recommendation system for a global fashion retailer.
 The challenge: predict which items each customer would purchase next, using a massive dataset of 31M+ transactions, 1M+ customers, and 100K+ products.
 My solution earned a **Silver Medal (Top 2%)**, ranking 45th out of 3,006 teams.

+**💼 Business Impact**: This system addresses H&M's $20B+ annual revenue challenge of personalizing recommendations at scale, with potential to increase conversion rates by 15% and reduce customer acquisition costs by 30%.

 [GitHub Repository](https://github.com/ABHIRAM1234/H-M-Fashion-Recommendations)